Personal Loan Guide

 Interest rates do vary from lender to lender and when comparing deals the most important figure is the Annual Percentage Rate (APR) The APR is real cost, including fees and charges, as well as the actual interest, on a loan.

-However some loan providers now offer risk-based APR pricing, with the best rates reserved for customers with a good credit history.
+However some loan providers now offer risk-based APR pricing, with the best rates reserved for customers with an immaculate credit history.

 When you apply for a personal loan, the lender runs your application through a credit rating agency.
 Using the information from the credit reference agency, the lender then gives you a credit score.
 Some lenders use this to assess your level of risk and offer an interest rate (APR) according to how good your credit rating is.